danicampora/Micropython-scheduler/README.md

  7. instrument.py The scheduler's timing functions employed to instrument code
  8. pushbuttontest.py Demo of pushbutton class

+There is also a file minified.zip.
+This includes the above files but run through pyminifier to strip comments and unneccesary spaces.
+Cryptic.
+Only recommended if you're running on internal memory and are short of space.
+Please report any bugs against the standard version as the line numbers won't match otherwise!

 The scheduler uses generators and the yield statement to implement lightweight threads.
 When a thread submits control to the scheduler it yields an object which informs the scheduler of the circumstances in which the thread should resume execution.
 There are four options.
  1. A timeout: the thread will be rescheduled after a given time has elapsed.
  2. Round robin: it will be rescheduled as soon as possible subject to other pending threads getting run.